kaizoku73/StegHub/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-0.104+-009639?style=flat-square&logo=fastapi)](https://fastapi.tiangolo.com)

-**Steghub** is a cutting-edge, web-based steganography platform that enables secure data hiding using multiple advanced techniques.
+**Steghub** is a steganography platform that enables secure data hiding using multiple advanced techniques.
 Built with a modern FastAPI backend and a sleek cyberpunk-themed frontend, Steghub supports both image and audio steganography with military-grade AES encryption.

+## ⚠️IMPORTANT
+- **This project is only to use in local server as I have created this as my college's major project.
+Do not try to deploy this project as it was not meant for deployment, I have not added mostly technical specification for deployment.
+There's a reason as for why there is no platform for steganography on web that anyone(including criminals) would be able to use it and each operation takes usage of about 4-8GB RAM, so it will also be costly for you to host**

+## ⚠️Disclaimer
+- **This concept can be applied for both ethical and unethical purposes.
+The content of this project is for educational purposes only and is not to be used to play pranks, or harm people and infrastructure.
+Misuse of data hiding techniques for illegal or unethical activities may lead to serious legal consequences.**

 ## 🌟 Features